v-egoshin/dwt/README.md

 # DWT

 Server for distributed delivering combinations of wordlists.

-Main idea:
+## 💡 Main idea:
+- Teamwork
+- One entry point with wordlists for all teammates
 - Reduce the amount of information transmitted to bruteforcing tools
-- Remove duplications
+- Reduce duplications
-- One entry point with wordlists for all teammates
 - Job control
 - Result control